texjporg/cjk-gs-support/README-macos.md

-Due to frequent incompatible changes in font file names by Apple, the built-in database in cjk-gs-integrate doesn't support OS X 10.11 El Capitan or later versions.
+Due to frequent incompatible changes in font file names by Apple, the built-in database in cjk-gs-integrate doesn't support OS X 10.8 Mountain Lion or later versions.
 Support for these releases are provided in additional databases included in the current package.